charleso/scala-talk/README.rst

         return i + j
     }

-* Relies on IDE to warn about unused
+* Relies on IDE to warn about unused methods

 .. code-block:: scala